xHookman/IGexperiments/README.md

 * The home button is the Instagram home button (not the phone home button, apparently!).

-#### If you think you are smart and can solve a problem,
+#### The module has root access, enabled and applied on Instagram but it's not enabling developer options.

-* Just fork it and contrubiute to the repository; don't come up to us insulting our team just because you don't know how to run it.
+* Please deactivate and reactivate the module from LSPosed, EdXposed, etc...